 Finding: Mitigation Measure CR-2 will prevent any significant impact from disturbance of undiscovered paleontological resources.
 Implementing this mitigation measure for cultural resources impact is feasible and enforceable.
-Based upon the Final EIR and the entire record, the CJPA finds that the potentially significant project impact identified in Impact CR-2 will be mitigated to a less-than-significant level by the implementation of Mitigation Measure CR-2.
+Based upon the Revised Final EIR and the entire record, the City and County find that the potentially significant project impact identified in Impact CR-2 will be mitigated to a less-than-significant level by the implementation of Mitigation Measure CR-2.
 Changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant effects of the project on the environment (Pub.
 Res.
 Code §21081(a)(1); Cal.
 Code Regs. §15091(a)(1)).

-Rationale: Mitigation measures CR-2 would reduce potentially significant impacts on undiscovered paleontological resources to a less-than-significant level by providing a process for evaluation of any unknown resources encountered during construction, and avoidance or data recovery of resources that meet the CEQA definition of unique paleontological resources.
+Rationale: Mitigation Measure CR-2 will reduce potentially significant impacts on undiscovered paleontological resources to a less-than-significant level by providing a process for evaluation of any unknown resources encountered during construction, and avoidance or data recovery of resources that meet the CEQA definition of unique paleontological resources.